Zanyata/Default-of-Credit-Card-CLASS-ML-NN/README.md

 # Credit Card Default Prediction

 ## Project Overview
 This project focuses on predicting credit card defaults using binary classification techniques.
-The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset), provides demographic, financial, and behavioral information on credit card clients.
+The dataset, sourced from Kaggle, provides demographic, financial, and behavioral information on credit card clients.

 ## Dataset
-The dataset is sourced from the kaggle and is accessible via the following [link]([https://archive.ics.uci.edu/dataset/109/wine](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset)).
+The dataset is sourced from the kaggle and is accessible via the following [link](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset).

 ## Key Features
 - **Dataset Size**: 30,000 samples and 24 features.